hannibalov/cardo/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you should run:

+## `npm install`

+Installs all the dependencies of the project

 ### `npm start`